Jordan Roth: Early life

 Roth graduated with degrees in philosophy and theater from Princeton University.
 He later received an MBA from Columbia Business School.

 After graduating, Roth returned to New York City.
-In 1999, he produced The Donkey Show, an interactive Midsummer Night’s Dream set to disco music.
-The production, a disco club event combining elements of both theater and nightlife, ran for six years off Broadway, toured internationally, and runs weekly at the Oberon Theater in Cambridge, Massachusetts.
-The show was described by The New York Times as "a lark, an exuberant and witty splicing of disparate sources.”
+In 1999, he produced The Donkey Show, an interactive A Midsummer Night's Dream set to disco music.
+The production, a disco club event combining elements of both theater and nightlife, ran for six years off Broadway, toured internationally, and ran weekly at the Oberon space of the American Repertory Theater in Cambridge, Massachusetts until 2019.
+The show was described by The New York Times as "a lark, an exuberant and witty splicing of disparate sources."

 Career

 In 2001, Roth staged a musical revival of the 1975 Broadway hit, The Rocky Horror Show, which ran until 2002.
 Through the course of the run, the cast included Dick Cavett, Joan Jett, Luke Perry, Ana Gasteyer, and a rotation of guest narrators.
 The show was nominated for four Tony Awards including Best Musical Revival in 2001, five Drama Desk Awards, two Outer Critics Circle Awards, and a Drama League Award.

 In 2005, Roth joined Jujamcyn Theaters as a resident producer.
 He was promoted to vice president in 2006.
 In 2009, while still at Jujamcyn, he began an MBA program at Columbia University.
 In September 2009, at age 33, he purchased a 50% ownership stake in Jujamcyn Theaters and became the company's president when Rocco Landesman, Jujamcyn's previous president and owner, was appointed by President Obama to run the National Endowment for the Arts.
 In 2013, he acquired a majority stake in Jujamcyn, with Landesman retaining a small interest and becoming President Emeritus.

 Since Roth assumed the title of President, Jujamcyn Theaters has been home to productions such as the Tony Award-winning The Book of Mormon, Clybourne Park, Kinky Boots, A Gentleman's Guide to Love and Murder, and Hadestown, as well as productions of A Little Night Music, Bullets Over Broadway, Something Rotten!, Present Laughter with Kevin Kline, Frozen, Mean Girls, and Moulin Rouge!.

+In 2023, Jujamcyn and ATG Entertainment combined operations and Roth became the combined company's largest individual shareholder, with a seat on the board.
+Jujamcyn sold a 93 percent stake in the company to ATG Entertainment in a deal that valued the Jujamcyn portfolio at $308 million, and Roth assumed the role of creative director of ATG Entertainment.
+Jujamcyn received a 7 percent stake in the Lyric Theatre, the Hudson Theatre and the Kings Theatre, valued at a combined $98 million.
+The combination allowed Jujamcyn to pay down $203 million in debt.